Ortovoxx/BritishNationalCipherChallenge/2015/8B/README.md

 Here, "0" denotes an unknown value, 11 = jack, 12 = queen, 13 = king,
 A = joker A, B = joker B, C = clubs, D = diamonds, H = hearts, S = spades.

-The challenge organizers have promised an original image, but, you know, "busy".
-I will post it when it arrives.
+The challenge organizers have promised an original image, and I will post it when it arrives.
+Meanwhile, I have posted a reconstructed image.